1. Tell a friend or family member before you start the detox process.

 Before your last drink, clear your schedule as much as possible.
 Arrange to take time off from work, ask for help with childcare and do whatever else is needed to ensure you have plenty of time to focus on your sobriety.

 It’s important to have support during the alcohol detox process.
-Recovery at the Crossroads has experienced, compassionate staff on hand to monitor your health and keep you as comfortable as possible during withdrawal.
-For more information on treatment options, contact us at 888-342-3881.
+Recovery at the Crossroads has experienced, compassionate staff on hand to monitor your health and keep you as comfortable as possible during withdrawal and alcohol rehab.
+For more information on addiction treatment options, contact us at 888-342-3881.
 We’d be happy to answer any questions you have about our inpatient and outpatient treatment programs and overall approach to substance abuse treatment.